Roughly half of all employees admit to taking their employer's data with them when they leave. Use Code42 to:

 Download the departing employee's files

-Use Web Restore in the administration console to download the departing employee's files to a target device.
+Use Web Restore in the Code42 console to download the departing employee's files to a target device.
 Then you can retain the files as long as necessary.
 For example, you can perform a web restore to the device of the departing user's manager so they can reference past work or complete in-progress projects.

 Step 4: Deactivate the user

 When an employee leaves, you must either manually deactivate the user, or if you have SCIM provisioning, deactivation happens automatically when you offboard the user via provisioning.
-When you deactivate a user, the user is signed out of all devices and online sessions, and the user cannot sign in to any part of your Code42 environment (either the Code42 app or the administration console).
+When you deactivate a user, the user is signed out of all devices and online sessions, and the user cannot sign in to any part of your Code42 environment (either the Code42 app or the Code42 console).

 When you deactivate a user, all of the user's backup archives go into cold storage.
 Archives in cold storage do not continue to back up, do not undergo regular archive maintenance, and by default will be deleted after 365 days.
 (The cold storage quota may be configured differently for the user's organization.)
 To keep backup archives longer than the set cold storage period, see Retain the departing employee's files above.